dadams-AU/lectures/README.md

 ### Customizing the Lectures

-To create or modify lecture materials, use the `lecture.md` files in each course folder.
+To create or modify lecture materials, use the `lecture.md` or `lecture.tex` files in each course folder.
 These files are well-commented to assist you in understanding and adjusting the LaTeX code.
 The `lecture.pdf` files serve as a reference for the final output.

 ## Updates and Version Control